docker/docs/ucp/installation/plan-production-install.md

 ## Hostname strategy

-Docker UCP requires CS Docker Engine to run.
-Before installing the commercially supported Docker Engine on your cluster nodes, you should plan for a common hostname strategy.
+Docker UCP requires the Docker CS Engine to run.
+Before installing Docker CS Engine on the cluster nodes, you should plan for a common naming strategy.

 Decide if you want to use short hostnames like `engine01` or Fully Qualified Domain Names (FQDN) likes `engine01.docker.vm`.
-Independently of your choice, ensure your naming strategy is consistent across the cluster, since Docker Engine and UCP use hostnames.
+Independently of your choice, ensure your naming strategy is consistent across the cluster, since UCP uses the hostnames.

 As an example, if your cluster has 4 hosts you can name them: